 How does AI replace the need to hire?

 By absorbing the repeatable, non-selling work.
-Salesforce's State of Sales report shows reps spend well under half their time actually selling; software that handles discovery, outreach, follow-up, and data capture covers the other half — effectively a teammate that doesn't need a salary or managing.
+Salesforce's State of Sales report shows reps spend well under half their time actually selling; software that handles discovery, outreach, follow-up, and data capture covers the other half — a teammate that works around the clock and doesn't need a salary or managing.

 Why is staying small an advantage?

 A team of one has no payroll to cover in slow months, no management overhead, and no coordination drag.
-The broker keeps more of each commission and can move faster than a shop that has to align people.
-When software does the scaling, small becomes resilient rather than limiting.
+The broker keeps more of each commission and can move faster — changing markets, messaging, or focus instantly with no buy-in.
+When software does the scaling, small becomes resilient and agile rather than limiting.

 What's the catch with the team-of-one model?

-It only works if you actually offload the repeatable work to software.
+It only works if you actually offload the repeatable work to software — and trust it.
 Doing everything by hand and calling it lean is just burnout in disguise.
-The advantage goes to the broker who treats software as staff, so their own hours concentrate on qualifying and closing.
+The advantage goes to the broker who genuinely delegates the busywork to software so their own hours concentrate on qualifying and closing.